-• Funds are withdrawn from your checking or savings account or charged directly to your credit or debit card automatically on the 25th of the month of coverage (for example, January's plan premium is withdrawn on January 25).
+• Funds are withdrawn from your checking or savings account on the 24th of the month or charged directly to your credit or debit card automatically on the 25th of the month of coverage (for example, January's plan premium is withdrawn on January 25).
+If either of these days fall on a holiday, your payment will be drafted on the following business day.